LambdaTest/documentation/docs/build-options-for-visual-regression-testing.md

 The following are the list of features that are available for the build process in SmartUI:

 - All the screenshots are grouped together as a one build.
-- The screenshots are mapped from the **baseline** to the **Comaprison screenshot** in the same sequential pattern as per the baseline build.
+- The screenshots are mapped from the **baseline** to the **Comparison screenshot** in the same sequential pattern as per the baseline build.
-- Add additional screenshots if needed for the exisiting build by using the same build name in the capabilities.
+- Add additional screenshots if needed for the existing build by using the same build name in the capabilities.
 This will add new screenshots to the build.
 - You can also update any build of choice as a new **Baseline** build.

 :::info